 Ensure you don’t miss the contact from Revenue as there are a few different methods being used.
 They may send a ‘My Enquiry’ through ROS to the employer or the employer’s tax agent requesting this information.

 Revenue may also send an electronic letter to the employer’s ROS inbox.
-If Revenue does not receive a response within a certain time-frame, it will reach out and phone the employer and ask for this information.
+If Revenue does not receive a response within a certain time frame, it will reach out by phone and ask for this information.